-Hiking shoes are the most important piece of gear outside of sunscreen you can invest in that will make or break your hiking career or short term ambitions.
+Hiking shoes are the most important piece of gear outside of sunscreen you can invest in that will make or break your hiking career or short-term ambitions.
 A properly fit shoe for the mission will keep your feet happy and yourself happy and there is no worse experience and no further cause to early retirement of hiking than a miserable and painful experience full of undue and unnecessary suffering.
-We’ll guide you through the plethora of hiking shoes, options, fitment and sizing and help you know what to look for and understand your options.
-Read on for all the nitty-gritty details on choosing the best pair of hiking boots or shoes for YOUR feet.
+We’ll guide you through the plethora of hiking shoes, options, fitment, and sizing and help you know what to look for and understand your options.
+Read on for all the practical details on choosing the best pair of hiking boots or shoes for YOUR feet.

 What are hiking shoes?

 There are four major styles of hiking shoes on the market and several alternatives that many people use.